AlgoMaster Logo

 Understanding the Problem

 We need to find a contiguous subarray of length at least 2 whose sum is divisible by k.
-The key phrase here is "multiple of k," which means the sum could be 0, k, 2k, 3k, and so on.
-We're not looking for an exact target.
-We're looking for any sum that leaves a remainder of 0 when divided by k.
+"Multiple of k" means the sum can be 0, k, 2k, 3k, and so on.
+There is no single target value, only the condition that the sum leaves a remainder of 0 when divided by k.

 Key Constraints: